-CHRISTIAN CONTEMPLATIVE PRACTICES – a non-credit course for all USC students and staff – offered on Zoom in Fall 2020: Wednesdays, 5 pm PST, starting 9/2.
+CHRISTIAN CONTEMPLATIVE PRACTICES – a non-credit course for all USC students and staff – offered on Zoom: Wednesdays, 5 pm PST.
 We’ll be engaging in meditative and contemplative practices of Christianity that date back to the time of Jesus – practices that emerged from different branches of the faith and are still followed today.
 See these introductory VIDEOS to get a taste of these practices.
 For info and to register, contact Rev. Jim Burklo, Sr Associate Dean, Office of Religious and Spiritual Life – firstname.lastname@example.org

 CONTEMPLATIO Desert Spirituality Retreat – a day in the Mojave Desert, following early Christian monastic prayer practices.
 All students welcome.
 For info about the next retreat, contact Rev. Jim Burklo – email@example.com